influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withTemplateScope(templateScope)
 ```

-TemplateScope is the template scope in which the template of this node was retrieved.
+"TemplateScope is the template scope in which the template of this node was retrieved."

 ### fn withType